-Today in English, we are going to looking at the use of standard English:
+Today in English, we are going to look at some sentence skills:

-Here is your spelling activity for today: ible&able – (2)
+Here is your spelling activity for today: ent&ence – (3)

 As mentioned last week, we won’t be doing P.E. this week.
 However, it would be great if you could do some additional physical activity each day.